basil08/basil08.github.io/content/post/to-be-or-not-to-be-understanding-hamlet.md

 a pipe?
 Call me what instrument you will, though you can
 fret me, yet you cannot play upon me.

-Here, Hamlet is criticizing his friend Rosencrantz for secretly conspiring with the King to extract from him the true nature of his "madness".
+Here, Hamlet is criticizing his friend Rosencrantz for secretly conspiring with the King to spy upon him and extract from him the true nature of his "madness".
 Hamlet is prompt in pointing out what people are trying to do.
 He can handle confrontations well when the need arises.
 He isn't easily manipulated.

 ## Act 4, Scene 3